GeoscienceAustralia/dea-knowledge-hub/setup/CIAB/README.rst

       * As part of the sign-up, you will need to provide a credit card.
 However, this will only be charged for resources used.
 You can check the Disclaimer section on the `DEA S3 Bucket <http://dea-public-data.s3-ap-southeast-2.amazonaws.com/index.html>`_ to understand potential resource charges.

-Once you have downloaded the tools and have accounts on the necessary services, read the `additional guide <https://www.dea-learning-portal.test.frontiersi.io/more-help-docker-aws-setip>`_ for more information on the install and set-up processes.
+Once you have downloaded the tools and have accounts on the necessary services, read the `additional guide <additional.rst>`_.

 Step 1 - Get and start the Cube in a Box environment
 ----------------------------------------------------